factorhouse/rfx/README.md

 ## Contexts

-RFX uses [React Context](https://react.dev/learn/passing-data-deeply-with-context) as the means for components to access RFX state (subscriptions, dispatching events, accessing the state store, etc.).
+RFX uses [React Context](https://react.dev/learn/passing-data-deeply-with-context) as the means for components to access the RFX instance.

 ### Advantages over re-frame